 The preparation of our financial statements in accordance with U.S. generally accepted accounting principles requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and interest income in our financial statements and accompanying notes.
-We evaluate our estimates on an ongoing basis, including those estimates related to contractual arrangements, research collaborations and investments.
+We evaluate our estimates on an ongoing basis, including those estimates related to contracts, research collaborations and investments.
 We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 The following items in our financial statements require significant estimates and judgments:

 - Expenses for clinical trials.
 Expenses for clinical trials are incurred from planning through patient enrollment to reporting of the underlying data.
 We estimate expenses incurred for clinical trials that are in process based on patient enrollment and based on clinical data collection and management.
 Costs that are associated with patient enrollment are recognized as each patient in the clinical trial completes enrollment.
+Estimated clinical trial costs related to enrollment can vary based on numerous factors, including expected number of patients in trials, the number of patients that do not complete participation in a trial, and when a patient drops out of a trial.
+Information about patient enrollment can become available after we report our expenses for clinical trials, in which case we would change our estimate of the remaining cost of a trial.
 Costs that are based on clinical data collection and management are recognized based on estimates of unbilled goods and services received.
-In the event of early termination of a clinical trial, we would accrue an amount based on estimates of the remaining non-cancelable obligations associated with winding down the clinical trial - Stock-based compensation.
-In December 2004, the Financial Accounting Standards Board, or FASB, issued Statement No. 123 (revised 2004), Share-Based Payment, or SFAS 123R.
-This statement requires companies to recognize expense in the income statement for the fair value all share-based payments to employees and directors, including grants of employee stock options.
-SFAS 123R supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees, or APB 25, and its interpretations, and amends FASB Statement No. 95, Statement of Cash Flows.
+In the event of early termination of a clinical trial, we would accrue an amount based on estimates of the remaining non-cancelable obligations associated with winding down the clinical trial. - Stock-based compensation.
+We recognize expense in the statement of operations for the fair value of all share-based payments to employees and directors, including grants of employee stock options, pursuant to Statement No. 123 (revised 2004), Share-Based Payment, or SFAS 123R.
+We use the Black-Scholes option valuation model, and use the single-option award approach and straight-line attribution method for stock options granted since January 1, 2006.
+Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years.
+We estimate forfeitures when recognizing expense under SFAS 123R and adjust this estimate periodically based on the extent to which future actual forfeitures differ, or are expected to differ, from such estimates.
+Accordingly, we have estimated forfeiture percentages for the unvested portion of previously granted awards that remain outstanding at the date of adoption and for awards granted subsequent to the date of adoption.